 We will continue to measure our supplier’s performance through updating our database to increase our level of transparency of our full audit trail with risk levels outlined for each factory for better visibility.

-Our financial year end is 31st October 2023; therefore, this Modern Slavery statement is published in line with requirements in April 2024.
+Our financial year end is 31st March 2026; therefore, this Modern Slavery statement is published in line with requirements in April 2026.